Do You Need an Appraisal for a Home Equity Loan?

 A Debt-Free Home Equity Loan Alternative

-If you’re measuring options to leverage your home equity for cash, have you considered a sale-leaseback?
+If you’re measuring options to leverage your home equity for cash, have you considered a sell and stay transaction?

-Rather than borrowing against your equity, a sale-leaseback from Truehold combines a property sale with continued residence in your home.
+Rather than borrowing against your equity, a sell and stay transaction from Truehold combines a property sale with a lease agreement.
 You’ll:

 • Unlock your home equity

-• Stop paying property tax and homeowner’s insurance
+• Stop paying property tax and property insurance

 • Continue living at home as a renter

-If you’re ready to learn more about the pros and cons of a home equity loan, give us a call today.
-A Truehold Advisor will reach out to discuss whether Truehold's sale-leaseback option is a good fit for you.
+If you’re ready to learn more, give us a call today.
+A Truehold representative will reach out to discuss whether Truehold's sell and stay transaction is a good fit for you.

 Sources: